Zeigren/bookstack_docker/README.md

 ## Usage

 Use [Docker Compose](https://docs.docker.com/compose/) or [Docker Swarm](https://docs.docker.com/engine/swarm/) to deploy.
-There are examples for using NGINX or Traefik for SSL termination, or don't use SSL at all.
+There are examples for using Caddy or Traefik for HTTPS.

 ## Configuration

-Configuration consists of environment variables in the `.yml` and `.conf` files.

-- bookstack_nginx.conf = NGINX config file (only needs to be modified if you're using NGINX for SSL termination)
-- Make whatever changes you need to the appropriate `.yml`.
-All environment variables for BookStack can be found in `docker-entrypoint.sh`
+Configuration consists of setting environment variables in the `.yml` files.
+More environment variables for configuring BookStack and PHP can be found in `docker-entrypoint.sh` and for Caddy in `bookstack_caddyfile`.

-### Using NGINX for SSL Termination

-- yourdomain.test.crt = The SSL certificate for your domain (you'll need to create/copy this)
-- yourdomain.test.key = The SSL key for your domain (you'll need to create/copy this)
+Setting the `DOMAIN` variable changes whether Caddy uses HTTP, HTTPS with a self signed certificate, or HTTPS with a certificate from Let's Encrypt or ZeroSSL.

+Once the container is started you can login with username `admin@admin.com` and password `password`.

 ### [Docker Swarm](https://docs.docker.com/engine/swarm/)